Home

 - On the

-Update Firmware window, enable the "Update EEprom data" option --
+Update Firmware window, click the "Update EEprom data" box --

 this is normally done only the first time and is important.